openstack/zaqar/doc/source/admin/OSprofiler.rst

     [oslo_messaging_notifications]
     topics = notifications, profiler

-Then restart Zaqar service
+Then restart Zaqar service.

 Command Line
 ------------

-we can use OpenStack Client to analyse the user request now.
+We can use OpenStack Client to analyse the user request now.
 For example, if we want to know the performance for "queue list", we can do like this:

 1. OpenStack Client now supports OSprofiler by default.
 Only thing we need to